tracipotocnik/leasetheweb/wp-content/plugins/ninja-forms/readme.txt

 * List values now have a more strict filter to prevent errors caused by special characters.

 == Changelog ==

+= 3.2.18 (27 March 2018) =

+*Bugs:*

+* Resolved an issue that was preventing merge tags from being properly input into some settings.

 = 3.2.17 (26 March 2018) =